-- 81. Any party to the appeal can make a written application to the First-tier Tribunal for a written statement of reasons.
+- 81. Any party to the appeal can make a written application to the First-tier Tribunal for a full written statement of reasons.
 They have to apply within 31 days of the decision notice being presumed to have been received by the individual.
-An application for a written statement of reasons can be made1: - if the First-tier Tribunal has not already sent them a written statement of reasons - even if the reasons were given verbally at the hearing. - 82.
-The First-tier Tribunal must then issue the written statement of reasons to both parties either: - within 31 days of receiving the application from a party - as soon as it is reasonably practicable after 31 days have passed.
+An application for a full written statement of reasons can be made1: - if the First-tier Tribunal has not already sent them a full written statement of reasons - even if the reasons were given verbally at the hearing. - 82.
+The First-tier Tribunal must then issue the full written statement of reasons to both parties either: - within 31 days of receiving the application from a party - as soon as it is reasonably practicable after 31 days have passed.

-1 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 29(2)
+1 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) Regulations 2018, rule 29(2)